 There are other scholarships that are offered based upon a student’s demographics, to support disadvantaged populations.
 Many organizations offer scholarships to support people of color.
 Students with Native American heritage, in particular, have access to apply for special scholarships that cover a large portion of college tuition.
 The National Association for the Advancement of Colored People (NAACP) offers a variety of scholarships too.

 Female students can also find scholarships set aside for women, especially if the student plans to work in a technological field.
 These scholarships are an often-untapped option because many students don’t know that they exist.
-Searching scholarship databases like the ones found here often unearths unexpected opportunities for financial support.
+Searching scholarship databases often unearths unexpected opportunities for financial support.

 Students are often unaware of the enormous financial resources available to support their college tuition. $2.9 billion is a lot of money to go unclaimed.
 Thankfully, there are many ways to access these opportunities.
 Submitting a FAFSA is an excellent place to start, since it evaluates the availability of government loans and grants on the student’s behalf.

 From there, students can complete their own research into local grants and scholarships offered by public and private institutions.
-These scholarships and grants are more specialized than the loans, but the sheer number of them make it likely that a student will find one that suits her unique situation.
-It’s a bit of work to track down all the application, but it’s worth it.
+These scholarships and grants are more specialized than the loans, but the sheer number of them makes it likely that a student will find one that suits her unique situation.
+It’s a bit of work to track down all the applications, but it’s worth it.